AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/email-templates.md

 +++How to change the Sender Name and Address in the template?

-To change the sender name and e-mail address, contact [Adobe Captivate Prime support](https://helpx.adobe.com/contact/enterprise-support.other.html#captivate-prime).
+To change the sender name and e-mail address, contact [Adobe Learning Manager support](https://helpx.adobe.com/contact/enterprise-support.other.html#captivate-prime).

 +++